Skip to Content

 Step 2: Assessing Initial Risk

 To understand the magnitude of risk for each hazard on the machine, the risk must be quantified.
 There are three qualities to quantify: Severity of Injury, Frequency of Exposure, and Probability of Avoidance.
-The 3-2-3 convention (Figure 1) may be used to calculate a risk value that represents the level of risk to personnel before safeguards are considered.
-This method is recognized in RIA TR R15.306 Table 2 as an accepted way to quantify risk.
+The 3-2-3 convention may be used to calculate a risk value that represents the level of risk to personnel before safeguards are considered.

 Step 3: Risk Reduction